-- If you currently live in Bayou Village Apartments and have a 12-month contract (ending August 1st), you are not permitted to sub-lease your apartment, provide temporary housing, nor provide storage for a friend's belongings during the interim session between semesters. - Students must checkout by August 1 by 2:00 pm, unless you are returning to the same apartment for the next academic year.
-If you are transferring to another unit on-campus, you must be packed and ready on this date, as you should be moving in the following days. - Sign up for a checkout time with your Resident Assistant (RA) or Hall Director (HD) starting a week before August 1st.
+- If you currently live in Bayou Village Apartments and have a 12-month contract (ending July 31st), you are not permitted to sublease your apartment, provide temporary housing, or provide storage for a friend's belongings during the interim session between semesters. - Students must checkout by August 1 by 12 noon, unless you are returning to the same apartment for the next academic year.
+If you are transferring to another unit on-campus, you must be packed and ready on this date, as you should be moving in the following days. - Sign up for a checkout time with your Resident Assistant (RA) or Hall Director (HD).
 Please do so at least 24-hours in advance.
-If you fail to sign-up, you must wait for the next available staff member.
+Remember staff members are also students and they have a class schedule, other student involvements, etc. If you fail to sign-up, you must wait for the next available staff member.
 If all times are taken for your floor's RA or HD, you need to go to another staff member for an available time.
-The Residential Life office will NOT be able to complete your checkout. - Checkout for all residents includes cleaning and cleansing their room and bathroom, remove all items from the room and unit, and have their side of the room in order.
-Your room/apartment and bathroom must be clean and free of all trash.
-All personal belongings must also be removed before you checkout of your room.
-The RA/HD will not accept your key(s) nor check you out if you still have belongings in the room and the room is not clean.
-The main office cannot perform check-outs and will not accept keys.
+The Office of Residential Life is not able to complete your check out.
+See Express Checkout below. - Checkout for all residents includes cleaning and cleansing their room and bathroom, removing all items from the room (except when returning to the same room from Fall to Spring semester), having their side of the room in order, and surrendering all keys to a RA or HD.
+Your room, common areas, and bathroom must be clean and free of all trash.
+All personal belongings must also be removed before you check out of your room. - The RA or HD will not accept key(s) nor perform a checkout if you still have belongings in the room and the room is not clean.
 Do not leave your keys in your room, slide your key(s) under a door, leave them with your roommate, suitemate, or a friend-doing so will result in an improper checkout charge.